Clumber Park - Thoresby Border and Woodland - Livestock free walk.

 On reaching the road beware of traffic as you turn left to go over Clumber Bridge.
 Take the road signed South Lodge and immediately follow the obvious track on your left.
 This is Beech Drive.

-Follow for about 0.75 miles (1.2 km) to T junction.
+Follow this track (Beech Drive) for about 0.75 miles (1.2 km) to a T junction.
 Turn left and follow this track for 1.5 miles (2.4 km).
 This track is called Thoresby Border.

 At the junction with a red shale cycle track turn left.
 Continue along this this track to a tarmac road.

-Turn left down the road and take the first turning on the left.
+Turn left down the road, going through the Drayton Gate entrance to the Park, and take the first turning on the left.
 Pass through a small car parking area.
 Take the track passing a wooden barrier and follow as it goes round to the right.

 Continue along this track for about 1.5 miles 2.4km.
 Ignore all paths on the right and left until a T junction with Beech Drive is reached.